Motors and Motor Groups#

 motor velocity#

-The motor velocity block returns the current rotational speed of the motor or motor group in a range from -100% to 100% or -127 rpm to 127 rpm.
+The motor velocity reporter block reports how fast the motor or motor group is spinning, as a percentage from -100% to 100% or as revolutions per minute (rpm) from -127 to 127.

 ([Motor1 v] velocity in [% v])